somnambulist-tech/laravel-doctrine-tenancy/README.md

  * create your User with tenancy support
  * create an App\Http\Controller\TenantController to handle the various tenant redirects
  * add the basic routes
+ * for multi-site:
+   * add TenantSiteResolver middleware to middleware, after CheckForMaintenanceMode
+ * for standard app tenancy and/or for tenancy within multi-site
    * add AuthenticateTenant as auth.tenant to HttpKernel route middlewares
    * if wanted, add EnsureTenantType as auth.tenant.type to HttpKernel route middlewares

 #### Doctrine Event Subscriber